-- 8.5.2.1 The town has a wealth of heritage assets the Conservation Area, Listed Buildings and other buildings and structures of local heritage interest and has a variety of residential areas with different characteristics.
+- 8.5.1 Objectives of this Policy: Design standards are improved and our local heritage is protected and celebrated. - 8.5.2 Background: The town has a wealth of heritage assets the Conservation Area, Listed Buildings and other buildings and structures of local heritage interest and has a variety of residential areas with different characteristics.
 The new Newport Pagnell Design Study, prepared especially for this Plan modification, has described how these buildings, structures and areas combine to create the distinctive character of the whole of the town, not just its special town centre.
-The policy comprises elements covering general design guidance, the Conservation Area, residential character areas, local heritage assets and encourages a new museum to celebrate the town's heritage. - 8.5.2.2 Specifically, its clauses A and C encourage high design standards across the town, in line with the expectations of §124 §127 of NPPF and with the requirements of Plan:MK's policies D1 D3 on design.
+The policy comprises elements covering general design guidance, the Conservation Area, residential character areas, local heritage assets and encourages a new museum to celebrate the town's heritage. - 8.5.3 Specifically, its clauses A and C encourage high design standards across the town, in line with the expectations of §124 §127 of NPPF and with the requirements of Plan:MK's policies D1 D3 on design.
 The approach allows for flexibility in design responses within the key parameters identified in the new Design Study, which was not available at the time of the Made Plan.
 Clause A also reflects §70 of NPPF and the evidence of the Design Study, in respect of showing that there is no precedent for plot subdivision to develop private gardens in the town.
 Instead, the town is characterised by houses of a wide variety of types all fronting on to main or side roads in plots of regular widths, laid out in regular layouts and building lines, no matter what the period of the development.

-- 8.5.2.3 Clauses B, D and E relate to the town's heritage assets and promoting its local history to enable the delivery of Plan:MK's Policy HE1 on heritage and development.
+- 8.5.4 Clauses B, D and E relate to the town's heritage assets and promoting its local history to enable the delivery of Plan:MK's Policy HE1 on heritage and development.
 The Study sets out, alongside the Conservation Area Review, the significance of the Conservation Area to guide how proposals can sustain and enhance its special character and interest as per the aim of §185 of NPPF.
 Both also identify local heritage assets, using the Historic England method, to engage the provisions of §197 of NPPF. - 8.5.3 Delivery: The policy will be delivered by applicants referring to the Design Study and the Conservation Area Review document of 2010.